Apple’s supply chain extends deeper into China despite talk of decoupling

-Photo taken on Aug.
-6, 2020, shows iPhones at an Apple store in Beijing.
+A Beijing Apple store’s iPhone display.
 China is an important market for Apple products, as well as being a key supply chain partner.
 Photo: Kyodo

 US-China tech war: Apple puts China squarely at the apex of supplier list, bucking talk of decoupling and scrutiny of its vendors